gerardinhoo/random_users/src/components/Hooks.md

 - componentWillReceiveProps, componentDidUpdate when the component is updating...
 - componentWillUnmount when the component is unmounting...

------ Let's take a look at a simple react app using state and a lifecycle component ----
+----- Let's go to Visual Studio code to take a look at a simple react app using all the tools we've just talked about above. ----

 **What are React Hooks and Context API?**
 With the core concepts of React review out of the way let's now learn about React Hooks and Context API.